nodejs/node/doc/api/http.md

 * {number}

-By default set to Infinity.
+By default set to `Infinity`.
 Determines how many concurrent sockets the agent can have open per origin.
 Origin is the returned value of [`agent.getName()`][].

 ### agent.requests